 The "answer" elicited by authentic questioning is a correspondence, an Entsprechen.
 It accords with, it is a responsion to the essence of that after which it inquires (dem Wesen dessen nach dem gefragt wird).
 In this phrasing, "after" nach, carries undeniable overtones of attendance upon, circumspect effacement before.
-Heidegger's questioner is very contrary of a Baconian inquisitor.
+Heidegger's questioner is contrary to a Baconian inquisitor.

 On the other hand, that is "worth questioning" is inexhaustible.
 There are no terminal answers, no last and formal decidabilities to the question of the meaning of human existence, a Mozart sonata, or the conflict between individual conscience and social constraint.
-The Fragwürdige dignifies the question and the questioner by making of the process of interrogation and response an ever-renewed dialogue and counterpoint.
+The Fragwürdige dignifies the question and the questioner by making the process of interrogation and response an ever-renewed dialogue and counterpoint.
 But if there can be no end to genuine questioning, the process is not aimless.
 "The wandering," says Heidegger, "the peregrination toward that which is worthy of being questioned, is not adventure but [a] homecoming."
 Man, in his dignity, comes home to the unanswerable.
 And that, of course, which is most fragwürdige is "Being."

 But can we get no closer to this determining, all-pervading word?
 Is Heidegger's existential ontology expressive only in terms of elusive circularity?